LavaMoat/tss-snap/README.md

 * `group_id`: The `String` UUID for the group.
 * `session_id`: The `String` UUID for the session.
+* `proposal_id`: Unique identifier for the proposal.
 * `message`: The message to be signed.

 Sends a signing proposal to *all other clients in the group*.
-The event emitted is `notifyProposal` and the payload is an object with `sessionId` and the `message` that was passed to this method.
+The event emitted is `notifyProposal` and the payload is an object with `sessionId`, `proposalId` and the `message` to be signed.

 This method is a notification and does not return anything to the caller.